THE ANCIENT GREEK WORLD

 The citadel on the top of the acropolis above the ruins of ancient Mycenae is built in a style known as Cyclopean because the stones are so large it was thought only Cyclops could move them.

-Olympia was dedicated to Zeus and the Olympic Games, a national event, was held at Olympia every four years to honor Zeus.
-The last Games were held in 393 BC and Olympia was destroyed n the the next century.
+Olympia was dedicated to Zeus and is the birthplace of the Olympic Games, a national event, that was held at Olympia every four years to honor Zeus.
+The last Games were held in 393 BC and Olympia was destroyed in the next century.

-The great temples, buildings and monuments of Olympia continue to be excavated and restored.
+The great temples, buildings, athletics tracks and gymnasiums of Olympia continue to be excavated and restored.

 For 7,000 years there has been a sizeable village on this site that has been continuously occupied.
 That makes Argos one of the world’s oldest villages.